pinepain/php-simple-routing/README.md

 # Urls generation:

-We use `handler` value for routes identification.
-Same `handler` value for multiple routes will lead to situation, that only url will be generated based on last added route.
+In basic implementation we use `handler` value for routes identification.
+Same `handler` value for multiple routes will lead to situation, when url will be generated based on last added route.

 ## Example: